emil2709/ncspectrum/readme.md

 However, in order to run our project optimally and to see the projects full potential there are some additional plugins that we recommend you to install.
 1. Installing [Laravel Collective](https://laravelcollective.com/docs/master/html), for shortcuts, easier syntax and coding experience.
 2. Installing [Bootstrap Validation](https://github.com/1000hz/bootstrap-validator), for proper input validation.
+3. Installing [Imageintervention](http://image.intervention.io/), for proper image manipulation.

 ## Running the Project
 To run the project you need to use the terminal on Mac or Command line on Windows.
-- [Change the path to the project and the following code to run the project on a local server].(https://laravel.com/docs/5.4)
+1. [Change the path to the project and the following code to run the project on a local server].(https://laravel.com/docs/5.4)
 ```
 php artisan serve
 ```
-- [In order to enable the database, you first need to connect the project to your database].(https://laravel.com/docs/5.4/database)
+2. [In order to enable the database, you first need to connect the project to your database].(https://laravel.com/docs/5.4/database)
-- In order to generate data you need to migrate the tables into database and seed the them.
+3. In order to generate data you need to migrate our tables into the database and seed them.
 ```
 php artisan migrate:refresh --seed
 ```
+Now you can hopefully run the project as it is supposed to be ran.

 ## Developers
 This is a bachelorproject and developed by students attending [Høgskolen i Oslo og Akershus](http://www.hioa.no/).

+- Erik Li
+- Joakim Møller
+- Andreas Stensrud
+- Emil Richardsen Nedregård

 ## License